SalvatoreTosti/gloom/README.md

 ## Running the tests

-Test can be run with the `lein run` command.
+Test can be run with the `lein test` command.

 ## Deployment